2022 Maharashtra political crisis

+A Supreme Court judgement on 11 May 2023 stated that then Maharashtra governor Bhagat Singh Koshiyari and then Maharashtra Assembly speaker Rahul Narwekar did not act as per the law, but the Uddhav Thackeray government cannot be restored due to Uddhav's resignation which led to cancellation of floor test.

 Background

 In the 2019 Maharashtra Legislative Assembly elections, Bharatiya Janata Party (BJP) and Shiv Sena (SHS) contested the election jointly under the alliance Mahayuti.
 Indian National Congress (INC) and Nationalist Congress Party (NCP) fought under the alliance Maha Aghadi.

 BJP won 105 seats, Shiv Sena won 56 seats, NCP won 54 seats and INC won 44 seats.
 After the declaration of results of the Maharashtra elections, differences arose between Shiv Sena and BJP on the power-sharing arrangement.

 Shiv Sena demanded an equal share in power which was allegedly agreed upon by the BJP, (which BJP leaders including Amit Shah had denied publicly).
 Shiv Sena demanded the post of Chief Minister for 2.5 years according to alleged 50-50 agreement.
 The incumbent CM from BJP, Devendra Fadnavis denied any such formula had been agreed upon.
-BJP eventually ended breaking ties with one of their oldest ally Shiv Sena.
-Shiv Sena then declined to support the BJP to form the government.
+BJP eventually ended up breaking ties with one of their oldest allies, Shiv Sena.
+Shiv Sena then declined to support BJP to form the government.
 The 2019 Maharashtra political crisis ensued.